krit.club logo

 3. 3.

-During the electrolysis of an aqueous solution of NaClNaCl using inert platinum electrodes, which product is obtained at the anode?
+During the electrolysis of molten CaCl2CaCl_2, what is produced at the anode?

 A.